 Also think about how it survives in whatever environment it’s in.
 For a desert-dwelling animal, figure out how often it needs water and where it gets it.
 For a mountain dweller, make sure it has thick fur or some other way to ward off the cold.
 The environment may also determine whether it travels alone or with a pack or herd.
 A lot of the details of an animal will come from its environment.

 Don’t ignore the little guys

 It’s easy to just think of mammals, reptiles, sea animals, and birds while we’re developing animal life because they’re the big things we see all the time.
 But what about insects and amphibians and such?
-Purple dye was original made from a snail called a murex (which is related to the red-purple phoenix in Kersir and will be talked about in the post I mentioned).
+Purple dye was original made from a snail called a murex (which is related to the red-purple phoenix in Kersir).
 Bees pollinate flowers.
 Spiders (creepy as they are) eat pesky flies and mosquitos.
 The big animals have obvious purposes and perhaps affect the population of your story most directly, but small things you overlook can be just as important.

 Concerning plant life